Who was Thomas Hobbes?

 Thomas Hobbes Published Works

 Hobbes released his first book of political philosophy in 1642.
-This particular work titled, De Cive focuses on various aspects of politics in regards to the civil unrest that was troubling England at the time.
+This particular work titled, De Cive focuses on various aspects of politics in regard to the civil unrest that was troubling England at the time.

-One of the main points of his writings that he is famous for includes the philosophy that government should be given a wide-range of powers by consent of the citizens based on their own self-interest.
+One of the main points of his writings that he is famous for includes the philosophy that government should be given a wide range of powers by consent of the citizens based on their own self-interest.
 Hobbes promoted a social contract theory in which the masses will willingly trade many liberties for the safety and well-being of all.

 During his later years in France, Hobbes wrote Leviathan.
 This work was published in 1651.
 This is his magnum opus with his views on society and human nature.
 A large portion of this work is devoted to scriptural exegesis.
 He viewed political, societal, and spiritual beliefs, and in particular, the Bible, as all intertwined.